DIY Macrame Pumpkins with Red Heart Yarn

 Measure and tape the thick cotton rope in the middle of where you will cut the rope to prevent fraying.
 Here are the lengths I cut to create the Pumpkin Trio.
 Tall Pumpkin one 10″ and one 12″ length.
 Small Pumpkin one 8″, one 9.5″, and one 11″ length.
 Wide Pumpkin one 6″, one 7.5″, one 9″, and one 11″ length.

 If you want to make a pumpkin of your own size, create the center section, and then measure the other sections around the first.
 Line up and dry fit all of the sections of the three pumpkins on your work surface.
 Number the section of each pumpkin with the MONO Twin Permanent Marker, so you can keep all of the lengths of rope organized.
+The MONO Twin is a versatile marker to craft with because it has a larger bullet tip and an extra fine tip, which makes it perfect for all types of applications.

 Since I will be wrapping the Red Heart Super Saver Yarn around the sections of rope, I am starting the skein from the center.
 Line up the rope sections from the Wide Pumpkin from smallest to largest on your work surface.
 Place a small line of hot glue on the end of the smallest rope, place the end of the yarn into the glue, and then let it cool.
 Begin wrapping the rope tightly with the Red Heart Carrot Yarn.